Kartikay-0111/Netflix-Clone/README.md

-Netflix Clone using HTML and CSS
+Netflix landing page Clone using HTML and CSS